Olex2/Olex2Manual/Tools/toolbox_work.md

 - **PARTS and Disorder**: This line is only shown when any of the atoms in the model have been assigned to a PART.

 	- **Show PARTS 0 AND**: All atoms of PART 0 and all atoms belonging to the chosen PART will be shown.
-Each view here should afford a recognisable and chemically feasible moiety on the screen. `ShowP 0 1`, `ShowP 0 2`, `ShowP`.
+Each view here should afford a recognisable and chemically feasible moiety on the screen. `CODE ShowP 0 1`, `CODE ShowP 0 2`, `CODE ShowP`.

 	- **Unique**: When you tick this box while an atom is selected, Olex2 will only display the fragment of the structure that contains the selected atom (`uniq`).
 If it is ticked, the chosen fragment will continue to be shown in isolation if you visualise the various PARTS.